noahvandenberg/hatchbetter-backend-ts/README.md

 The Backend is a Node.js API server for the Marvelous 2.0 Todo application.
 It provides the necessary API endpoints for managing tasks and supports search functionality.
 The backend is built using TypeScript, Express, and PostgreSQL.

+This project is deployed on Vercel.
+You can visit the live application at [https://hatch.noahvandenberg.com](https://hatch.noahvandenberg.com).

+For the backend API server, please visit the [Hatch Better Full Stack Assessment Backend Repository](https://github.com/noahvandenberg/hatchbetter-backend-ts).

 ## Features

 - CRUD operations on tasks